nwrenger/doenermann-bot/README.md

 - Copy Message of a Channel in a file
 - Show with a command how many were copied(/count)
 - a normal ping command(/ping)
-- a /stop command which will stop the bot, only the owner(discord-id) of the bot can dot that
+- a /stop command which will stop the bot, only the owner(discord-id) of the bot can do that

 Dependencies:
 -